Deep Learning

 • Popular Architectures: Q-Learning, DQN, SAC

 You can find various instances of hobbyists creating RL based AIs to train how to play a game.
 Tuning and training of a reinforcement learning model requires reading in-between lines as to not allow the AI to learn an unintended action.
-For example, in a driving game Trackmania, the AI practitioner did not allow the AI the ability to brake, encouraging speed when taking a turn.
+For example, in driving game Trackmania, the AI practitioner did not allow the AI the ability to brake, encouraging speed when taking a turn.
 He did not want the AI to learn how to take a turn successfully if it meant constant braking.

 Autoencoders